Part III

 Where do you restrict to avoid vulnerability?
 Where do you indulge to numb discomfort?

-The invitation is not restraint versus release, but ethical sensuality—a sovereign dance where pleasure is honored and anchored, and where discipline serves vitality, not repression.
+The invitation is not restraint versus release, but ethical sensuality—a sovereign dance where pleasure is honored and anchored, and where containment serves vitality, not repression.

 When integrated, this axis grounds the body not as a battleground between craving and control, but as a living site of discernment, joy, and wisdom.

-These five mirrors are not endpoints to be solved, but living inquiries to be revisited.
+These five mirrors are not endpoints to solve, but living inquiries to be revisited.

 Integration: Beyond Binary Thinking

-These archetypal axes are not fixed categories but living dynamics—forces in motion, responsive to your awareness, context, and intention.
+These archetypal axes are living dynamics—responsive to awareness, context, and intention.

 You may find:

-Each polarity invites relationship, not resolution—a dialogue with the many parts of yourself that long to be met, witnessed, and matured.
+Each polarity invites relationship, not resolution—a working dialogue that matures the many parts of you that long to be met, witnessed, and refined.

-The patterns that play out in your life—your choices, conflicts, desires, and behaviors—are not separate from these archetypal forces.
-They are their expression, refracted through your unique configuration of self.
+The patterns that play out in your life—your choices, conflicts, desires, and behaviors—are expressions of these forces, refracted through your unique nervous system, history, and relationships.

-This brings us to a core principle of the Dragon’s Path:
+This brings us to a core principle of the Path of the Dragon:

 Your internal architecture participates in the architecture of the world.